ThomasVNN/go-base/transport/grpc/README.md

 That's it!
 The gRPC binding can be bound to a listener and serve normal gRPC requests.
-And within your service, you can use standard go-kit components and idioms.
+And within your service, you can use standard go-base components and idioms.
 See [addsvc](https://github.com/ThomasVNN/go-base/tree/master/examples/addsvc) for
 a complete working example with gRPC support.
-And remember: go-kit services can support multiple transports simultaneously.
+And remember: go-base services can support multiple transports simultaneously.